samuikaze/for-test-deployment/README.md

 1. Using Terraform to deploy application to cluster

     - Rename `terraform.tfvars.example` into `terraform.tfvars` in `terraform` folder.
-    - Change variables value into specify value.
+    - Change variables value into specif value.
     - Issue `terraform init` and `terraform apply --auto-approve` to deploy
     - Done